372groupproject/milestones-team19-crehling16-jjrice/code/README.md

   Prints "hello world".

 --octagon.txt
-  Prints a series of nested octagons.
+  Draws a series of nested octagons.
 Demonstrates drawing, functions, 'while' loops and variables in Logo.